The philosophy department offers free tutoring. Tutoring takes place in Arnold Hall 125.

 Tuesdays at 7:30 PM.
 All are welcome, so feel free to stop by!

-The Philosophy Club also hosts screenings of movies throughout the semester.
-Movie
+The Philosophy Club also hosts screenings of movies and other events throughout the semester.

 The Philosophy Club organizes several Coffee Hours throughout the academic year.